 Therapy is an important part of treating bipolar disorder.
-Seeking therapy with a qualified therapist you can trust is crucial to good mental health.
-Use some of these pointers when considering a new therapist.
+Seeking therapy with a qualified therapist you trust is crucial to good mental health.
+Use these pointers to help choose the right therapist for you.

 If you prefer a private setting, a one-on-one talk therapy session might be the best option.

-If you want to know you’re not alone in your condition, group therapy may help you overcome those feelings and feel more connected with others who are experiencing similar problems.
+If you want to know you’re not alone in your condition, group therapy may help you overcome those feelings.
+It may also help you feel more connected to others who are experiencing similar problems.

 Get a Consultation

-You can also ask for a face-to-face consultation where you can meet a potential therapist.
-This can make a world's worth of difference in your assessment.
-It’s perfectly normal to meet a therapist in person and not click with him or her right away.
-If you get even the slightest hint you may not trust the therapist, politely state that you don’t believe the relationship will work out.
+You can also ask for a face-to-face consultation so that you can meet a potential therapist in person.
+This can make a big difference in your assessment.
+It’s perfectly normal to meet a therapist in person and not click with them right away.
+If you get even the slightest hint that you may not feel comfortable with the therapist, politely state that you don’t believe the relationship will work out.
 But don’t give up.
 Instead, continue your search until you find someone who suits you.

-In order for you to get the best therapy available, you must have a good working relationship with your therapist.
-There are several factors that go into this, including your therapist’s listening skills, and how closely your values align.
+To get the best therapy available, you must have a good working relationship with your therapist.
+Several factors contribute to this, including your therapist’s listening skills and how closely your values align.

-For example, if you're an atheist, it's probably not a good idea to seek therapy from a priest or other religious leader.
+For example, you may not enjoy certain techniques, such as hypnotherapy.
 Also, you don’t want to seek therapy from anyone you feel is judgmental or unsupportive of your efforts.
 Similarly, some therapeutic orientations may feel uncomfortable for you if they’re more directive than others.

-As all therapy takes time, be wary if your therapist is giving you quick fixes without providing you with tools you need for long-term stability.
+All therapy takes time, so be wary if your therapist gives you quick fixes without providing you with the tools you need for long-term stability.
 This could include being too eager to please you, such as always blaming others for your problems.
-A therapist is supposed to be on your side, but perpetuating a cycle of victimhood.
+A therapist should be on your side, but should also challenge you to confront your own role.

-Just as important as the style of your therapy is how you can fit it into your life.
-When choosing a therapy, there are some important logistical concerns:
+Just as important as the style of therapy is how you can fit it into your life.
+When choosing a type of therapy, there are some important logistical concerns.

-- location: find a therapist that is easy to get to.
-The easier the therapy is to travel to, the less likely you’ll miss an appointment, and the more likely you will arrive to the appointment in a calm mood and ready to share.
+Find a therapist that’s easy to get to.
+The easier it is to travel to therapy, the less likely you’ll miss an appointment.
+You’ll also be able to arrive to the appointment in a calm mood and ready to share.

-- price: when you first meet your therapist, you'll agree on a price for your sessions and how often you will see each other.
-If the therapy is way beyond what you can afford, you should negotiate the price or find something that suits your income better.
+When you first meet your therapist, agree on a price for your sessions and how often you will see each other.
+If the cost is way beyond what you can afford, you should negotiate the price or find something that better suits your income.
 The financial impact of therapy shouldn’t be yet another stressor.

-- experience: training and experience are two different things.
-Ask your therapist how much experience he or she has, including years in the field or
+Training and experience are two different things.
+Ask your therapist how much experience they have, including years in the field.

-Trust is the cornerstone of any good relationship, especially one where you will be telling someone your deepest emotional troubles and secrets.
+Trust is the cornerstone of any good relationship, especially one where you’ll be telling someone your deepest emotional troubles and secrets.

-Tone, demeanor, and numerous other things can affect the way we view someone.
-If you don't feel like you're clicking with your therapist, you should mention it to him or her.
-If they are truly professional, your therapist will help to find someone else for you to see.
-If they take offense to it, then you know it’s time to find another therapist.
+Tone, demeanor, and other factors can affect the way we view someone.
+If you’re not clicking with your therapist, you should mention it to them.
+If they’re truly professional, your therapist will help find someone else for you to see.
+If they take offense, then you know it’s time to find another therapist.

-Therapy involves team work, so it’s important that you feel comfortable with being on the same team as your therapist.
+Therapy involves teamwork, so it’s important that you feel that you and your therapist are on the same team.